 Some parts of these blenders are designed in a way that would not necessarily stay clean if not hand-washed, more so when blending ingredients that tend to be sticky.
 But all the same, both blenders are dishwasher safe.

-Performance and Price Comparisons Between Nutribullet vs Nutri Ninja
+How About Performance and Price Between Ninja Blender compared to Nutribullet?

 Both blenders have a separate power base, blades, and instructions – customary features for easy assembly.
 But you also need to know the price and performance differences of these two brands.